apache/royale-docs/component-sets/jewel/jewel-label.md

 </fx:Script>
 ```

-When the user click over the label, the message _"you clicked the label!"_ will appear in the console log.
+When the user clicks the label, the message _"you clicked the label!"_ will appear in the console log.

 In __ActionScript__ we can add an event handler this way: